As You Like It |

-Enter DUKE SENIOR, AMIENS, JAQUES, ORLANDO, OLIVER, and CELIA
+Enter DUKE SENIOR, AMIENS, JAQUES, ORLANDO, OLIVER, and CELIADUKE SENIOR

 Can do all this that he hath promised?